ldwilker10/dsc-phase-1-project-v2-4/README_draft.md

 ### Methods

 This project uses descriptive analysis, including explorations correlations between movie budget, run time and genre on total net gross earnings of the film.
-This provides a useful insight into characteristics of making a successful film to identify recommendations for what Microsoft should consider when porducing a film.
+This provides a useful insight into characteristics of making a successful film to identify recommendations for what Microsoft should consider when producing a film.

 ### Results/Insights

 - There is a correlation between production budget and total overall net gross earnings in which higher budget movies tend to yield higher total net gross earnings.

 - The movie's run time has less of an effect on total net gross earnings.
-The overall average run time was 107 minutes but when looking at both the top 20 and top 100 higheest net grossing films run time averaged between 120-130 minutes.
+The overall average run time was 107 minutes but when looking at both the top 20 and top 100 highest net grossing films run time averaged between 120-130 minutes.

 - The average top net grossing genres are Animation, Adventure, and Sci-Fi, however the genres that produced the highest max net gross were Sci-Fi, Action, and Adventure.